Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Estimating the Quadratic Covariation Matrix in Presence of Microstructure Noise

-The multi-scale and kernel estimators defined in \eqref{ms} and \eqref{kernel} are sensitive to end-effects which is caused by the dominating noise component (which does not depend on $n$).
-Due to end-effects, on Assumption *\ref{dis3}, the estimators \eqref{ms} and \eqref{kernel} with weights determined by \eqref{weights} and corresponding kernels have a bias $-2\eta_{12}$ and $2\eta_{12}$, respectively.
-We here investigate a correction to each of the two types of estimator:
+The multi-scale and kernel estimators defined in \eqref{ms} and \eqref{kernel} are sensitive to end-effects which is caused by the dominating noise component whose variance-covariance matrix ${\mathbf{H}}$ does not depend on $n$.
+Due to end-effects, on Assumption \ref{dis3}, the estimators \eqref{ms} and \eqref{kernel} with weights determined by \eqref{weights} and corresponding kernels have a bias $-2\,{\mathbf{H}}$ and $2\,{\mathbf{H}}$, respectively.
+We here investigate a correction to each of the two types of estimator:\\ {\it Correction to Multi-scale:} Follow \cite{zhang} by modifying the first two weights